 One Earth Film Festival

-In 2018, Green Community Connections hosted the seventh annual One Earth Film Festival in Oak Park, River Forest, Forest Park and Chicago, March 2-11.
+In 2019, Green Community Connections hosted the eighth annual One Earth Film Festival in the Chicago region, March 1-10.
 One Earth Film Festival is the Midwest’s premier environmental film festival, creating opportunities for understanding climate change, sustainability and the power of human involvement through sustainability-themed films and facilitated discussions.
 We engage private, public and non-profit sector community partners in the sponsorship and production of the film festival.
-The 2018 festival drew 5,400 from throughout the Chicago metropolitan area.
+The 2019 festival drew 6,200 from throughout the Chicago metropolitan area.

 One Earth Young Filmmakers Contest